la-haute-societe/craft-page-exporter/README.md

 Select one or more entries from `admin/entries`, then select `Export` from context menu.

-You can also export one entry from his edit page.
+You can also export one entry from its edit page.

 ## Configuration